 Bonnie Woolley is a career education specialist.
 She has taught at all levels, from elementary to university, and has run several professional training organizations.
 She is a teacher-trainer and consultant, and does coaching and in-company training.
 She also has experience in curriculum design, for both face-to-face and online learning platforms.

 Currently in Dubai, Bonnie is a French resident and has lived in Paris for most of her life (she is bilingual).
 During that time she has had the privilege of teaching and working with thousands of people of all ages and nationalities.

 Her teaching career has taken her into every possible category of institution and industry.
-She has taught music and English to children in a Cambodian orphanage for children affected by AIDS.
+She has taught music and English to children at Wat Opot, a Cambodian orphanage for children affected by AIDS.
 She has taught English to adult students pursuing advanced degrees in French universities, and language-teaching methodology to scores of elementary, middle- and high-school French teachers in the context of Master’s and Doctoral programs in a prestigious university in the United States.
 Bonnie has directed music programs in churches and in schools.
 She has negotiated contracts from French companies for highly-specialized ESL training that she then designed and provided.

 Music and language are natural allies, and it’s entirely logical that a practitioner of one would be passionate about the other.